-ST-Developer for Windows supports both static and DLL versions of the ROSE C++ library and preinstalled schemas.
-The static libraries are the best choice for a single project that builds an "exe" file, because the application is simple to distribute and only depends on the Visual C++ runtime files.
+ST-Developer for Windows supports both static and DLL versions of most C++ libraries.
+The static libraries are useful for a single project that builds an "exe" file, because the application is simple to distribute and only depends on the Visual C++ runtime files.

-The DLL versions of the ST-Developer libraries are needed if you build several subproject DLLs that each must access C++ objects read or written to P21 files.
+The DLL versions are needed if you build several subproject DLLs that each must access C++ objects read or written to P21 files.
 The memory for the objects are managed by the shared ST-Developer DLLs and you can work with them across your DLLs.

 Distributing your applications becomes a little more complex, however, because you must make sure that your programs can find the ST-Developer DLLs as well as the Visual Studio runtime.

-The debug version of the program will link to ap203dlld.lib, p28e2dlld.lib, and rosedlld.lib.
+The debug version of the program will link to stp_aimdlld.lib, rosexmldlld.lib, and rosedlld.lib.
 In the property pages, change the Configuration to Debug then modify the Additional Dependencies property as shown below.

 The DLL files are kept under dlls in the ST-Developer installation directory, which is pointed to by the ROSE_DLLDIR environment variable.
 This directory is also added to your search path when ST-Developer is installed.